TimTran8/Node3DTicTacToe/README.md

-# Node3DTicTacToe"
+# Node3DTicTacToe
-View the project on heroku
+View the project on Heroku at https://tictactoecmpt218.herokuapp.com/